oqolarte/oblong/content/project/site.md

 The Log, more than anything else, is a changelog of what has evolved since the last update.
 It mainly captures the significant revisions in the busiest parts of the Site, which would be the Projects.
-Each Log will start with the changelog.
+Each Log will start with a changelog.
 After that, I'll try to incorporate some personal skits, in an attempt to add character.

 The Projects is a list of the thing/s I'm currently pursuing.